 Harvest Your Parsley

-There’s nothing like the fresh herbs straight from the garden.
-Now you can enjoy that freshness all winter long.
+There’s nothing like fresh herbs straight from the garden.
+Here's how you can enjoy that freshness all winter long.

-Make sure you rinse your herbs thoroughly.
-You wouldn't want to preserve any critters in with your parsley.
+Make sure you rinse your herbs thoroughly so you don't accidentally preserve any critters along with them.

 Cut off the long stems

 The little stems between the leaves are fine to chop up.